Open-SAI/hackerrank-python/README.md

 To every number from the range, we apply a recursive lambda function, named *serie*, in every iteration we do the math operation (10 elevated to range-iterated - 1), and add the call to the next recursive execution for the next range-iterated - 1, until to get 0.

-The iteration of the pow() + the serie(x-1) generate an 1, 11, 111, 1111, ..., serie that if we multiply by self we obtain the stepped serie of numbers (number theory).
+The iteration of the pow() + the serie(x-1) generate an 1, 11, 111, 1111, ..., serie that if we multiply by self at the printing time, we obtain the stepped serie of numbers (number theory).